 Staff involved in the care and/or use of non-human primates for research purposes will receive tuberculin tests prior to and upon completion of employment.
 Employees whose pre-employment tuberculosis test indicates a negative result will be offered BCG vaccination.
 The cost will be payable by the employee.

-Staff and students should bring to the attention of the University's Occupational Health, Safety and Welfare Coordinating Committee any practice which may be, or has the potential to be, hazardous but for which no procedures have been developed.
+Staff and students should bring to the attention of the UWA Institutional Biosafety Group Committee and/or University Safety Committee any practice which may be, or has the potential to be, hazardous but for which no procedures have been developed.